rafaelmartins/blohg/docs/new-blog.rst

   not just the abstracts.
 - ``pagination``: dictionary with 2 items (``num_pages``: number of pages, and ``current``: current page), used by the pagination block.
-- ``tags``: list of strings with tag identifiers, used by the view that list posts by tags.
+- ``tag``: list of strings with tag identifiers, used by the view that list posts by tags.